-OFFICE: WHITNEY APPLIED TECHNOLOGY CENTER, ROOM 352 PHONE: (315) 498-2687 EMAIL: ARCHTECH@SUNYOCC.EDU
+OFFICE WHITNEY APPLIED TECHNOLOGY CENTER, ROOM 352 PHONE: 1315) 408-2687 EMAR: ARCHTECHRISUNYOCC 2014

 The Interior Design program emphasizes the design of functional, aesthetic, and technically proficient environments that meet the needs of people in spaces that are both safe and universally accessible.
-Green/sustainable practices are infused throughout the curriculum.
 As an interior design professional, you will work collaboratively with architects and engineers in design teams lending your particular expertise to the design and construction process.
 Given these close professional ties, you should not be surprised to find yourself in studios and classes with architecture students.